ocaml-ppx/ppxlib/doc/ppx-for-plugin-authors.rst

            (name my_plugin_lib)
            (preprocess (pps ppxlib.metaquot)))

+Metaquot can be used both to write expressions of some of the AST types or to write pattern to match over those same types.
+The various extensions it exposes can be used in both contexts, expressions or patterns.

-Metaquot exposes different extensions.
-The extension you should use depends on the type of AST node you're trying to write.
+The extension you should use depends on the type of AST node you're trying to write or to pattern-match over.
 You can use the following extensions with the following syntax:
 - ``expr`` for ``Parsetree.expression``: ``[%expr 1 + 1]``
 - ``pat`` for ``Parsetree.pattern``: ``[%pat? ("", _)]``
 - ``type`` for ``Parsetree.core_type``: ``[%type: int -> string]``